-I love how livable it is.
+I like how livable it is.
 How I can bicycle to my branch library which just happens to be housed in one of those magnificent old limestone buildings.
 And then, on the way home, how I can drop into my local grocery store, park my bike in the racks, and buy a kale plant in the pop-up garden centre.
 I ride home along paths hemmed with wildflowers, passing the community gardens as I go.
-I love my walking trail, my friends and family here, my small but adorable house, and my garden full of herbs and rhubarb and garlic and arugula.
-And most of all, I love that my two lovely daughters, live within minutes of me.
-Did I mention them?
-Huge big loves of my life…

-I’ll have to read this again come winter, when I might be slightly less than deliriously happy bordering on cranky.
-But for now – I am that happy and I am that thankful.
+I’ll have to read this again come winter, when I might be slightly less deliriously happy.
+But for now – I am that happy and thankful.
 And in my kitchen, I’m serving up summer.
 This recipe is adapted from one in Molly Wizenberg’s beautiful book, A Homemade Life.
-Thank you Molly – for your book and your blog, Orangette.
-And for this recipe too.
 I like the combination of slightly bitter arugula with the sweet cherries.
 I cut the arugula straight from my garden.
-And right now while cherries are in season – I’m eating as many as I can.

 This salad is substantial enough to serve solo for lunch or dinner.
 And if you feel like tampering with it – there are endless variations – add nuts, switch out the cherries with nectarines or grapes.
 Use feta instead of chèvre or blue cheese.
 Add chopped cooked bacon… etc.